Mbulawa-Lubabalo/Supermarket/README.md

 - ✅ Fetch all products from Supabase
 - ➕ Add new products to the database
-- ⚙️ Lightweight HTTP server (no Spring Boot or frameworks)
+- ⚙️ Lightweight HTTP server
 - 📦 JSON-based request/response handling
-- 🌐 CORS enabled (works with frontends like React or Vercel)

 ---